krprasadreddy/sfdc-recipe-rest-create-envelope/README.md

  ![Consent Screenshot](/images/Consent.JPG)

+ After clicking Accept you will be redirected to the redirect URI specified in the URI as well as the Integrator key.
+For the purpose of this recipe I am using 'https://localhost.com' so, if you are redirected to this URI it means that the consent has been granted successfully.

   ### 3. Note down DocuSign API UserName and API AccountID.
   - Login to your DocuSign Developer Sandbox and click on **Go to Admin** .
   - Select **API and Keys** link which should be found under **'Integrations'**.